Young Man Shot While Riding Down Johnston Street - NewsBreak

 Young Man Shot While Riding Down Johnston Street

-Have you ever had something painful happen to you but it took a few moments to process it?.
-Well, Lafayette Police say a 19-year-old male was traveling in his...kpel965.com

-Have you ever had something painful happen to you but it took a few moments to process it?.
-Well, Lafayette Police say a 19-year-old male was traveling in his...kpel965.com
+Have you ever had something painful happen to you but it took a few moments to process it?

+Well, Lafayette Police say a 19-year-old male was traveling in his vehicle on Johnston Street near Office Depot when he felt a pain in his leg.
+He looked down to see what was wrong and noticed blood coming from his leg.
+He had been shot.

+The incident happened just after 11:00 Thursday morning in the 4600 block of Johnston Street.

 Comments / 0